YukonZipperer/SN/README.md

 	"name": "Updated Name"
 }
 - Send the request and you should get the updated profile returned

+#Updating Posts
+- Make a Put request to 'localhost:8080/post/:postid' enter the id of the post you want to update in place of ':postid'
+- In the Body, select 'raw' and 'JSON' then type in the attributes you want to change ex.
+{
+    "title":"new title"
+}
+- Hit send and you should see the new updated post sent back

 #Deleting Posts
 - Make a delete request to 'localhost:8080/post/:postid'